gdamdam/awesome-decentralized-web/README.md

 ### Identity & Key Management
 - [Dark Crystal](https://darkcrystal.pw/) - Set of protocols, libraries, techniques and guidelines for secure management of sensitive data such as cryptographic keys. **Dormant**
 - [Keyoxide](https://keyoxide.org/) - Decentralized, cryptographic identity proofs; a self-hostable Keybase alternative.
-- [OpenTimestamps](https://opentimestamps.org/) - A standard format for Blockchain timestamping.
+- [OpenTimestamps](https://opentimestamps.org/) - A standard format for blockchain timestamping.

 ### Miscellaneous
 - [Librem](https://librem.one) - A growing bundle of ethical services by Purism.